-PAS is fueled by parental alienation, a series of behaviors used by an alienating parent, either consciously or subconsciously, to sully a child’s relationship with the target parent.
+PAS is fueled by parental alienation, a series of behaviors used by an alienating parent, either consciously or subconsciously, to sully a child’s relationship with the target parent during and after marriage separation or other disputes.
 While not exclusive to situations of marital dissolution, parental alienation and the resultant Parental Alienation Syndrome tend to emerge in the course of custody disputes.

 Examples of alienating behavior include:

-4. Blaming the targeted parent for the dissolution of the marriage.
+- Blaming the targeted parent for the dissolution of the marriage or marriage separation.

 - If the kids are caught in the cross hairs of your marital dissolution, make sure they are heard, supported, and loved.

 - Do not ever place the other parent in a bad light when the children are in your presence.
 Your job, even if you hate your ex, is to make sure that your children enjoy a relationship with the other parent.